ZYMavis/DADEC/README.md

 ### Parameters

-- `s` input short reads Format .fa, uncompressed or gzipped
+- `s` input short reads Format .fa
-- `l` input long reads Format .fa, uncompressed or gzipped All parameters below are optional.
+- `l` input long reads Format .fa
+All parameters below are optional.

 - `t` number of aligner threads.
 The program also uses two IO threads in addition to these. (default: 1)